 "Excite@Home believed they were pioneering 'the new economy'.
 It turned out they were running around in circles burning cash faster than they could fathom it all out."

 Dan Goodin, Wall Street Journal

-Frustrated at not being able to get any work out of the door, I asked Excite@Home's CEO for direction at an all-hands meeting.
-He said he was "brand agnostic" and we declined the offer to renew our annual retainer.
+Frustrated at not being able to get any work out of the door, I asked Excite's CEO for direction at an all-hands meeting.
+He declared that he was in fact "brand agnostic" and I declined the offer to renew our annual retainer.

-Excite went bust owing $7 billion - shortly after the company declined an offer from Messrs Page and Brin to buy Google for $750K.
+Excite@Home went bust owing $7 billion - shortly after the CEO declined an offer from Messrs Page and Brin to buy Google for $750K.

 When the dot-com crash finally happened and the plug was pulled, the effect was instantaneous.
 There was no gentle glide path back to reality.
 San Francisco's once vibrant advertising community was in ruins.

 Looking back, it's incredibly cliched to say how lucky we've been over the last two decades, but we have.
-Our work for an extraordinary group of entrepreneurs, mavericks and visionaries has taken us all over Asia, Africa, Europe, North America and South America, and from 2010 to 2013, I was invited to share what I'd learned and teach a brand building master class to MBA students at the Saïd Business School in Oxford.
+Our work for an extraordinary group of entrepreneurs, mavericks and visionaries has taken us all over Asia, Africa, Europe, North America and South America; and from 2010 to 2013, I was invited to share what we'd learned and teach a brand building class to MBA students at the University of Oxford, Saïd Business School.